Witches Reflect a History of Fear and Fascination

 The Witches’ Voice (Or Lack Thereof)

-Title cards creates a disconnect between the actor and their words, as speech becomes genderless.
-The director is responsible for this space as he controls the timing and general expression of the characters.
+Title cards creates a disconnect between the actor and their words, as speech becomes genderless and voiceless.
+The director is responsible for this space as he controls the timing and general expression of these cards.
 As such, the women in the film have no control over their words.
 Although it is a female centric film, women are thus notably absent.
 This incidentally reflects the Malleus’ argument about women’s voices.
 A witch’s voice is equally threatening and revealing, as she can curse people but must also confess her sins.
 The Malleus interprets this as “the voice of women is…the song of the Sirens, who attract those…with sweet melody and eventually kill” (169) and deceive them.
 It suggests that women usually lie, noting “For she is lying in speech just as she in nature” (169), which implies that while a witch’s confessions is reliable, anything else she says is a lie.
 Because she lies so frequently, any document about witches must be written by a man.
 Häxan adheres to this by silencing its women and having their confession dictated by the director’s written translation.

 The later part of the film stresses that witches are merely delusional women or those punished into confessions by a corrupt institution.
 It goes on to suggest that modern medicine and psychiatrics are a better way to treat abnormal women.
 However, the way the film dwells on its fantastic and demonic scenes undermines this thesis.
 The magic depicted in film is too engaging to dismiss.
 By examining witches at face value, or showing scenes with magic and no explanation, the film elevates witchcraft rather than deconstructing it.